efecnblt/Pong-Game/README.md

 # Pong-Game
-Simple Pong Game in Python
+Simple pong game in python

 *This is simple Pong Game implemented in python.
 There are 4 .py files in the file.
 These are respectively;*